Is it Worth Visiting Santiago de Compostela?

 Sunset at Finisterra in Galicia in Spain

-Explore the stunning Galician Coast at Rias Baixas
+Explore the Stunning Galician Coast at Rias Baixas

 Galicia is world famous for it’s seafood.
 Octopus is the regions most celebrated dish but it’s also famous for shellfish and the local Alberino white wine that accompanies it.
 Indeed if you walk the Portuguese Camino you’ll walk through Arcade and possibly Combarro which are both famous for their shellfish.